Section 8 notice received. You have the right to stay.

 You have the right to stay.

-section 21 no-fault evictions are abolished.
+no-fault evictions (Section 21) are abolished.

-notice for most grounds
+notice for rent grounds

 required notice form